Optimality of the coordinate-wise median mechanism for strategyproof facility location in two dimensions: Introduction

 \section{Introduction}

 We consider the problem of locating a facility on a plane where a set of strategic agents have private preferences over the facility location.
-Each agent's preferences are defined by their ideal point so that the cost incurred by an agent equals the Euclidean distance between the facility location and the ideal point.
+Each agent's preference is defined by its ideal point so that the cost incurred by an agent equals the Euclidean distance between the facility location and the ideal point.
 A central planner wishes to locate the facility to minimize the social cost.
 Since agents may lie about their ideal points if it benefits them, the planner is constrained to choose a mechanism that is strategyproof.
-In this environment, the only mechanism that is strategyproof and satisfies some other desirable properties like anonymity and Pareto optimality is the coordinate-wise median mechanism [\citet{peters_pareto_1992}].
-This paper investigates how well the coordinate-wise median mechanism approximates the optimal social cost for the $p$-norm objective and if it is the best deterministic strategyproof mechanism using the measure of worst-case approximation ratio. \\
+In this paper, we consider the problem of finding the strategyproof mechanism that best approximates the optimal social cost as measured by the worst-case approximation ratio (AR) and quantifying its performance.\\

-For the utilitarian social objective of minimizing the sum of individual costs and n odd, we show that the coordinate-wise median mechanism has an approximation ratio of $\sqrt{2}\frac{\sqrt{n^2+1}}{n+1}$.
-Using the simple structure of the worst case profile and a characterization by \citet{peters_range_1993}, we also show that no other deterministic, anonymous and SP mechanism has a better approximation ratio.
-For the case where the social cost function is the p-norm of individual costs, with $p \geq 2$, we find that the AR for the coordinate-wise median mechanism is bounded above by $2^{\frac{3}{2}-\frac{2}{p}}$.
-Since it follows from \citet{feigenbaum_approximately_2017}, who considers the facility location problem on a real line, that any strategyproof mechanism must have AR at least $2^{1-\frac{1}{p}}$, our upper bound suggests that the coordinate-wise median mechanism is (at worst) very nearly optimal.
-We conjecture that the approximation ratio of coordinate-wise median is actually equal to the lower bound $2^{1-\frac{1}{p}}$ (as is the case when $p=2$ or $p=\infty$).
-If the conjecture is true, it would imply that coordinate-wise median is the best deterministic strategyproof mechanism for $p$-norm objective.\\
+We find that for an odd number of agents $n$ and the $p-norm$ objective with $p\geq 1$, the coordinate-wise median mechanism is optimal in the class of deterministic, anonymous, and strategyproof mechanisms.
+For the utilitarian social objective of minimizing the sum of individual costs ($p=1$), we show that the coordinate-wise median mechanism has an AR of $\sqrt{2}\frac{\sqrt{n^2+1}}{n+1}$.
+For the general $p-norm$ objective $(p\geq 2)$, we show that the asymptotic AR of the coordinate-wise median mechanism is bounded between $2^{1-\frac{1}{p}}$ and $2^{\frac{3}{2}-\frac{2}{p}}$.
+We conjecture that the asymptotic AR of the coordinate-wise median mechanism is actually equal to the lower bound $2^{1-\frac{1}{p}}$ (as is the case when $p=2$ or $p=\infty$). \\

 This problem has been extensively studied in the literature known as \textit{Approximate Mechanism Design without money}.
 It was first introduced by \citet{procaccia_approximate_2013} who studied the setting of locating a single facility on a real line under the utilitarian (sum of individual costs) and egalitarian (maximum of individual costs) objectives.
 Since then, the problem has received much attention, with extensions to alternative objective functions, multiple facilities, obnoxious facilities, different networks, etc. \citet{gao_survey_2015} and more recently, \citet{chan_mechanism_2021} provide surveys of results in the last decade in several of these settings.
 In the class of deterministic strategyproof mechanisms for locating a facility, the median mechanism has been shown to be optimal under various objectives and domains [\citet{procaccia_approximate_2013}, \citet{feigenbaum_approximately_2017}, \citet{feldman_strategyproof_2013}, \citet{feldman_voting_2016}]. \\